UMAprotocol/UMIPs/UMIPs/umip-64.md

     1. Query DPI/ETH Price from Uniswap using 1 minute TWAP (0x4d5ef58aac27d99935e5b6b4a6778ff292059991).
     2. Query DPI/ETH Price from Sushiswap using 1 minute TWAP (0x34b13f8cd184f55d0bd4dd1fe6c07d46f245c7ed).
-    3. Query DPI/ETH Price from Balancer using 1 minute TWAP (0x2aa3041fe813cfe572969216c6843c33f14f9194).
+    3. Query DPI/ETH Price from Balancer using 1 minute TWAP (0x2aa3041fe813cfe572969216c6843c33f14f9194  - this is a 25/25/25/25 ETH/cUSDC/WBTC/DPI pool).
     4. Query the ETH/USD Price as per UMIP-6.
-    5. Multiply the DPI/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective DPI/USD prices.
+    5. Take the median of prices acquired from step 1, 2, and 3.
-    6. Take the median of prices acquired from step 5
+    6. Multiply the DPI/ETH price from step 5 by the ETH/USD price from step 4 to get the respective DPI/USD prices.
     7. Take the result from step 6 and round to 6 decimals to get the DPI/USD price.
     8. (for USD/DPI) Take the Inverse of the result of step 6 (1/ DPI/USD) and round to 18 decimals to get the USD/DPI price.